Confused by all these new laws and what makes an AR-15 “featureless” so you might not have to register it as an assault weapon (AW)?

 I detail what I did for a new build here: How to Blind Pin an Adjustable Stock.

 Stock Lok: Something new has come out that swaps out the spring-loaded adjustment pin for something fixed.
-Expensive at $35 but if you don’t feel like pinning…it might be your only option.
+More expensive at $35 but you don’t need to drill and pin.

 Thumbhole Stock, Grenade/Flare Launcher, Forward Pistol Grip